Showcase info for shortlisters

 How do I ask a different question?

-Just email our Partnership team and we'll do our best to answer your questions.
+Just email our partnership team and we'll do our best to answer your questions.

 Interested in shortlisting entries as a team?